opattison/olivermakes/about/index.md

 ---

-## About me

-I am a designer focused on the future of the web.
+I am Oliver Pattison, a designer focused on the future of the web.
 My main interests are archiving, the web, small screens and photography.

 I currently live in Washington, DC.
 I am originally from New York City.